 In the world of high design, the Herman Miller Clock Company of Zeeland, Michigan contracted with Gilbert Rohde to design a clock for the 1934 Worlds Fair.
 It was made of beautifully grained ebony, with chrome accents, a brass second hand, and black enamel minute and hour hands.
 Rohde designed a lot of clocks for Miller in the 1930s, including cylindrical clocks cased in Bakelite.
 Some were made of veneered burlwood or rosewood, usually with chrome accents, while others were made only of black glass on a chrome base.

-Out in Pasadena, California, Kem Weber designed a number of clocks for Lawson Electric Clock.
-Most of these resembled the sorts of architectural details one might find in an Art Deco train station.
-His Zephyr Clock had a curving, asymmetrical copper body with brass trim.
+Out in Los Angeles, California, in 1934, Lindley Spencer Lawson and his son, Harold, opened Lawson Clocks Limited.
+Most of their clocks resembled the sorts of architectural details one might find in an Art Deco train station, as in the Zephyr Clock, which had a curving, asymmetrical copper body with brass trim.
 Model 206 was a blocky clock incorporating a brass body, columns on the sides, and a digital readout in the center.
-Model P40 was also digital, but its case was made of silver and glass, all of which sat on a white alabaster base.
+The Arlington model was also digital, but its case was made of silver and glass, all of which sat on a white alabaster base.

 Lest you get the impression that all clocks made during the Art Deco era were somber examples of serious design, the period also saw a huge number of charming novelty clocks.
 Airplane clocks made out of Bakelite and nickel were very popular, as were the Bakelite Vistascope clocks that had a recessed compartment above the clock’s dial to house an illuminated diorama of a three-dimensional object, such as a boat or a ship.